hjhuney/An-Intro-to-Scala/README.md

 With that, you should get your printout.

+# Part 2: Data Types + Arithmetic Operators

+Integers

+Like Java, Scala uses integers and doubles.
+Open the command prompt and launch the spark-shell.
+Now, let’s input an integer into the shell.

+input

+7

+output

+res1: Int=7

+We can see in the output that Scala automatically recognizes “7” as an “Int”.
+Doubles

+Next, let’s try a floating point number.
+Similar to Java, Scala uses a data type called a “double” which is short for double-precision floating point number.
+Let’s enter the value of Pi into the shell.

+input

+3.14

+output

+res1: Double = 3.14

+Once again, you can see Scala automatically turned our floating point number into a “double.”
+Now, let’s do strings.
+Strings

+If you’re coming from Python, the biggest thing to note with strings is that you need to use double quotes.
+I’ll take this opportunity to use my favorite word in the English language into the shell.

+input

+val string1 = “Defenestration of Prague”

+output

+string1: String = Defenestration of Prague

+For those not “in the know”, defenestration is a fancy way of saying ‘to throw someone out of a window.’
+Booleans

+Let’s move onto Booleans, which as you likely know are binary variables (“true” and “false”).
+We’ll enter “true” in lower-case.

+input

+true

+output

+res1: Boolean = true

+Simple enough.
+And the Rest …

+If you want to see a more exhaustive of Scala data types, visit this link.
+A few to note are “Char”, which is a single character (a string is made up of chars).
+Scala also has a “Null” data type.

+val x1 = null

+Also, “Any” is a supertype.
+A list that contains multiple data types will be “Any”.
+Now, let’s move onto arithmetic operators.
+Addition

+If you know another programming language, this will likely be very simple, so we’ll work through it quickly.

+input

+2+7

+output

+res1: Int=9

+Exactly what you likely expect for addition.
+Subtraction

+input

+4–2

+output

+res1: Int=2

+Multiplication

+Multiplication uses the asterisk (“*”) symbol.

+input

+4 * 5

+output

+res1: Int=20

+Division

+Division is a bit less straight-forward.

+input

+9 / 4

+output

+res6: Int=2

+Note that 9/4 = 2.25, but Scala rounds down our result.
+This is because we divided two integers and the result will also be an integer.
+In order to get a floating point number, we need to make at least one of the numbers a “double.”

+input

+9.0/4

+output

+res1: Double = 2.25

+We can see now that we get the proper result.
+Let’s move onto remainders.
+Modulus / Remainder

+To find the remainder of a number after division, we use the “%” operator.

+input

+7 % 2

+output

+res1: Int = 1

+Since 7 divided by 2 is equal to 3 with a remainder of 1, we get an output of “1”.
+Exponents

+Exponents are a bit less simple in Scala than in Python.
+We need to access the math library and use the “.pow” method.

+input

+math.pow(3,3)

+output

+res1: Double=27.0

+Square Root

+Similar process for square roots.

+input

+math.sqrt(64)

+output

+res1: Double = 8.0

+Absolute Value

+Absolute value is another good one.

+input

+math.abs(-7.8)

+output

+res1: Double = 7.8

+Math Library

+You can check out more mathematical operations in the math library.
+Other features include rounding, logarithms, and trigonometric operations (e.g. sin, cos, tan).
+Order of Operations

+Finally, order of operations are pretty straight-forward.

+input

+3+4*1+1

+output

+res10: Int=9

+input

+(3+4)*(1+1)

+output

+res11: Int=14

+Part 3

 # Resources

 Jose Portilla, Scala and Spark for Bit Data & Machine Learning (Udemy course), [Link](https://www.udemy.com/scala-and-spark-for-big-data-and-machine-learning/)